 The Australian Government committed $44 million to the Inland Rail Interface Improvement Program (II Program) to assist in the development of project ideas that could boost the benefits that flow from Inland Rail.

 The identification of prioritised proposals and expression of interest rounds in 2019 and 2020 have resulted in the announcement of 38 project proposals progressing under the II program.

 The II Program supports the development of ideas for more productive rail-based supply chains and improvements to capacity on key country rail lines that intersect with Inland Rail.

 The II Program has two streams:

-- A $24 million Country Lines Improvement Program (CLIP) to assess the costs and benefits of proposed improvements to country lines that intersect with Inland Rail, with a view to potentially accommodating longer, heavier and faster trains.
+- A Country Lines Improvement Program (CLIP) to assess the costs and benefits of proposed improvements to country lines that intersect with Inland Rail, with a view to potentially accommodating longer, heavier and faster trains.